-If, on the other hand, the natural gas (from any source) market were free from any remaining regulatory interference, it would reach an import parity price (at present oscillating around US\$6/MMBtu for imported LNG regas sources), as Argentina is a net importer of up to 25 per cent of its aggregate gas consumption, thus freeing the government of the heavy burden for sustaining these programmes (as the price differential between the international price and the domestic market price would be substantially reduced).
-The import parity is the ironclad law of markets, washing away economically and technically wrong concepts of reference prices by computing Henry Hub prices plus transport costs into the country.
-The shale and tight gas projects expect a soft landing into market prices that, when freed from regulatory measures, would reach such import parity level, making them profitable.
-The significantly quick declining curve of shale fields' exploitation and the need for continuing, short term, investments, does not allow a forecast of long-term scenarios.
+If, on the other hand, the natural gas (from any source) market were free from any remaining regulatory interference, it would reach an import parity price (at present fluctuating around US\$6/MMBtu for imported LNG regas sources), as Argentina is a net importer of up to 25 per cent of its aggregate gas consumption.
+This would thus free the government from the heavy burden of sustaining these programmes (as the price differential between the international price and the domestic market price would be substantially reduced).
+Import parity is the ironclad law of markets, sweeping away economically and technically flawed concepts of reference prices by computing Henry Hub prices plus transport costs into the country (liquefaction and transportation amounting each to a third of the LNG price), since LNG is a commodity that varies its prices on the spot depending on the availability of cargo.
+The shale and tight gas projects expect a soft landing into market prices that, when freed from regulatory measures, would reach import parity level, making them profitable.
+The significantly rapid decline in shale field exploitation and the need for continuing shortterm investments requires stable rules to make a long-term forecast.

-Argentina is currently one of the first world-ranking nonconventional (shale) resource countries (second in shale gas, fourth in shale oil) and one of the first countries to explore and develop these resources apart from the United States.
+Argentina is currently one of the world's top-ranking nonconventional (shale) resource countries (second in shale gas, fourth in shale oil) and one of the first countries to explore and develop these resources apart from the United States.

-The prospect of further development can be expected despite the current low international energy prices as a result of the following:
+The prospect of further development can be expected as a result of the following:

-- the law reforms (in 2014) extending current exploitation concessions - mainly to the benefit of the state-controlled YPF (the most significant oil and gas upstream and midstream player in Argentina) - and further renewals; - the soft landing of the end (for the time being, depending on the satisfactory evolution of international crude oil prices) of the domestic price agreement of the oil industry for crude oil referred to above; and - the need to reduce the governmental budget deficit (also requiring a significant reduction to power and natural gas consumption subsidies) and the aggregate trade deficit caused by significant energy imports, which will lead to higher overall price increases for gas and power as well, while narrowing gas and power consumption subsidies to well-focused social tariffs for the disadvantaged.
+- the law reforms (in 2014) extending current exploitation concessions - mainly to the benefit of the state-controlled YPF (the most significant oil and gas upstream and midstream player in Argentina) - and further renewals; - the soft landing of the end (for the time being, depending on the satisfactory evolution of international crude oil prices) of domestic prices; and - the need to reduce the governmental budget deficit (also requiring a significant reduction to power and natural gas consumption subsidies) and the aggregate trade deficit caused by significant energy imports, which will also lead to higher overall price increases for gas and power, while reducing gas and power consumption subsidies to well-defined social tariffs for the disadvantaged.

-2 Describe the government's role in the ownership and development of energy resources.
+Describe the government's role in the ownership and development of energy resources.
 Outline the current energy policy.